Neath House ~ Plymouth, Devon.

 The compass rose points North and the four points depicting North, East, South and West have LED lights fitted into the slate and one in the centre of the rose.
 The LED lights are all IP68 rated which mean they are fully submersible as far as water is concerned and they have colour changing capability.
 They can be operated from a remote control and all the electrical work was carried out by a certified electrician.

-A water feature was built which consisted of a block of granite that had four faces carved into each of the corners of the block.
+A water feature was built which consisted of a block of granite that had four faces carved into each of the corners of the stone.

 This sat on a slab of granite on top of a brick pier, the water cascades down over the faces of the granite and into the pebbles below.